blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 3. Spell book: Roll D6 random spells.
 You may tear out a spell to create a spell scroll.
 4. Magic wand: You have a +2 bonus to spellcasting, and your spells deal an additional 2 damage.
 5. Spell eater: When the wearer is targeted with a spell, this ring consumes the spell.
 D6 chance it breaks after consuming a spell.
-6. Pride silk: armor that doesn't require proficiency and gants an AC of 11+DEX.
+6. Pride silk: armor that grants 11+DEX with no STR or DEX requirement.
-7. Spined armor: Heavy armor that deals 1d2 damage to any creature that attacks it within 1 pace.
+7. Spined Cuirass: Medium armor that deals 1d2 damage to any creature that attacks it within 5ft.
 8. Circlet of Ice Armor: While wearing this amulet, you can pour a gallon of water onto yourself and it forms into icy heavy armor.
-Fire damage is halved, and the armor melts after taking 10 fire damage.
+Fire damage is halved, and the armor melts after taking 10 fire damage or 1 hour in warm weather.
 9. Mythril armor: Light armor, grants an AC of 12+DEX
 10. Dragon scale: Medium armor, grants a +5 bonus to spell saving throws.
 11. Power gauntlets: Confers a +1 bonus to attack and damage rolls with unarmed attacks.
 12. Magic boomerang: +1 Minor weapon that always returns to the thrower's hand.
 13. Lesser Magic Sword: +1 Martial weapon containing the soul of a warrior.
 14. Light bow: +1 Bow.
 Deals double damage to the undead.
-15. Thunder hammer: +1 Great weapon that sends targets flying backward 3 paces upon a successful hit.
+15. Thunder hammer: +1 Great weapon that sends targets flying backward 15 paces upon a successful hit.
 16. Instant boulder: This pellet has a button on it.
 If pressed, the pellet turns into a 2000lb boulder in 6 seconds.
-17. Magic Doorknob: Insert into a wall up to 1ft thick to create a door.
+17. Magic Doorknob: Insert into a wall up to 5ft thick to create a door.
 18. Pair of sending stones: Can exchange one 25 word message each way once per day.
 19. Immovable rod: Pressing a button on this rod causes it to remain stationary.
 20. Robe of patches: Has 5d4 patches.
 You may store an object as a design on a patch.
 Ripping the patch off summons the object and destroys the patch.